Does your garden fencing need some TLC?

 The most popular type of fencing is the classic simple overlap wooden fencing, also known as lap panel fencing.
-If you prefer we can offer you other styles such as panel boards or specialist designs to make your garden stand out – if that’s your thing!
-The panels will be installed pre-treated, meaning that a protective coat of wood treatment is applied to them before we even arrive at your home.
-There are a couple of different ways to treat wood, so do ask your maintenance technician about this and any tips they have for maintaining your fence so that it lasts for years to come.
+If you prefer we can offer you other styles such as panel boards or specialist designs to make your garden stand out.
+The panels will be installed pre-treated.
+This means that a protective coat of wood treatment is applied to them before we even arrive at your home.
+There are a couple of different ways to treat wood, so ask your maintenance technician about this and any tips they have for maintaining your fence.
+With a little care when they are installed your panels should last for years to come.

 Fence posts can be either made from timber or concrete.
 Concrete is, of course, a stronger option requiring no further maintenance like treatment.
 However, it is a more costly option and arguably less attractive.
-We aim to install wooden posts or work with the current posts you might have installed to keep the cost down and for them to mirror the wooden panels to be installed.
-Your garden maintenance technician will happily discuss the pros and cons with you during the initial garden survey.
+We aim to install wooden posts or work with the current posts you might have installed.
+This keeps the cost down and makes sure that they match the wooden panels being installed.
+Your maintenance technician will happily discuss the pros and cons with you during the initial garden survey.

 We’re here to help – even after installation

-Should your new fences need to be treated annually or biannually or if you’re considering getting them painted too, don’t forget that we can give you all the advice that you need or even do it for you.
+Your new fences might need to be treated annually or biannually or if you’re considering getting them painted too.
+We can give you all the advice that you need or even do it for you.
 Our garden technicians have deep knowledge in all aspects of garden maintenance.
 There’s nothing they like better than having a chat about ways to improve your garden.
 With decades of combined experience between them, they are ready for you to test their knowledge and skill.

 If you’d like to find out more about how we can help you get the most out of your whole garden as well as the garden fencing, don’t hesitate to drop us a message on Facebook or Twitter.
 You can send us an email at email@example.com to enquire about our gardening team or fill out our contact form here on the website.
 We’re looking forward to hearing from you!